SulaimanSayyed21/h446Alevel/h446Alevel.md

 }
 ```

-- The above has set the name of the app along with other information.
-A script is provided to run the application.
-In dependencies folder it telss us that this project depends upon these libraries.
-They are not yet installed.
-The first step is to install them by using `npm install`.
-- When this command is run, npm install all the libraries under `node_modules` folder.
-It is time to see if our skeleton app is working or not.
-- Using `npm run start` the script is started at `port 3000`.
-- Terminal output is shown below.
+#### Setting Up Application Dependencies and Running the Script (4.1.5)

+The preceding steps have configured the application's name and associated details.
+Additionally, a script has been provided to execute the application.
+Within the dependencies folder, it indicates the libraries upon which this project relies.
+However, these dependencies have not been installed yet.
+The initial step involves installing them using the command `npm install`.
+Upon executing this command, `npm` installs all the required libraries, placing them within the `node_modules` folder.
+Subsequently, it becomes essential to verify the functionality of our application skeleton.
+By employing the command `npm run start`, the script is initiated, running the application on port 3000.
+Below is the terminal output for reference:

 ```txt
 > npm run start